Erie County PA Prison

 You can support your loved ones at Erie County PA Prison on InmateAid, if you have any immediate questions contact the facility directly at 814-451-7500.

-The Erie County PA Prison, situated at 1618 Ash St in Erie, PA, serves as a medium/low-security detention center operated by the Erie County Sheriff's Office.
-This facility primarily houses inmates awaiting trial or sentencing, with most sentenced individuals staying for less than two years.
+The Erie County PA Prison, located at 1618 Ash St in Erie, PA, is a secure detention center operated by the Erie County Sheriff's Office.
+This facility primarily houses individuals awaiting trial or sentencing, typically for less than two years.
 It accepts inmates from various jurisdictions, including surrounding towns, municipalities, the US Marshal's Service, and the Erie Police Department.

 Inmate Locator